Without recourse. All

 14 and Aviv 15 (cf. Deut.
 16:4,) this Passover preparation is closely

-sacrifice, get rid of, everything that identifies each and any of us in terms
+get rid of, everything that identifies each and any of us in terms of a beast,

-designed and controlled by men.
-Making this relief, this liberation, a reality
+and controlled by men.
+Making this relief, this liberation, a reality in each

-in each our lives requires preparation, sacrificing of temporal worldly values
+our lives requires preparation, sacrificing of temporal worldly values in favor

-in favor of the many blessings offered us by our Creator, preparation and
+of the many blessings offered us by our Creator, preparation and cleansing

-cleansing before the time of arrival of the Passover Angel of Death (that went
+before the time of arrival of the Passover Angel of Death (that went over Egypt

-over Egypt during the dark part of Aviv 15,) while staying focused upon a most
+during the dark part of Aviv 15,) while staying focused upon a most important

-important task, a task consisting of attaining an ever more truly abundant life
+task, a task consisting of attaining an ever more truly abundant life (not

-(not necessarily materially or financially speaking,) in the here and now, a
+necessarily materially or financially speaking,) in the here and now, a life

-life characterized by freedom (and health) for each one among us, and to an
+characterized by freedom (and health) for each one among us, and to an ever

 represents being in a state of preparation towards an ever greater freedom,

-in consequence of such Passover life.
-Notice the focus upon foods connected
+first harvest reaped in consequence of such Passover life.
+Notice the focus

 And what about the Day of